“Labor Omnia Vincit” McKay Law

 Lane Changes Into Motorcycles

-Lane-change crashes against motorcycles are particularly dangerous.
+Lane-change crashes against motorcycles are common.

 Rear-End Crashes